David Boerner

 Biography

-Professor Boerner currently serves as chair of the Board for Court Education, chair of the Washington Supreme Court’s Time for Trial Task Force, as well as serving as a member of the Washington Supreme Court's Jury Instruction Committee.
-He has also chaired the Rules of Professional Conduct Committee of the Washington State Bar Association.
-In addition, he lectures frequently for groups such as the Washington Criminal Justice Institute, Washington Association of Prosecuting Attorneys, and the Federal Bar Association.
-He joined the faculty in 1981.
+Professor Boerner's extensive service to the legal profession included tenures as: chair of the Board for Court Education; chair of the Washington Supreme Court's Time for Trial Task Force; chair of the Rules of Professional Conduct Committee of the Washington State Bar Association; and member of the Washington Supreme Court's Jury Instruction Committee.
+During his career, Professor Boerner also lectured frequently for groups such as the Washington Criminal Justice Institute, Washington Association of Prosecuting Attorneys, and the Federal Bar Association.

 Publications